jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 	- 500 mg chloramphenicol
 	- 2 mL of pen/strap
 	- 98 mL PCM
+- Autoclaved 100 mL

 **Day 3**
-1. Weigh out antibiotics and measure RFTM
+1. Weigh out antibiotics and measure RFTM into
 2. Take out two tubes from the incubator
 3. Pour out PCM into a beaker and transfer tissue from RFTM into 2 mL PCM with antibiotics in a tube
 4. Pipette up and down to disturb tissue, this is to dislodge cells